Turn-based role-playing game: Definition

-The games emphasize turn-based combat where the player takes control of the characters one at a time, selecting which action for them to take usually through a menu-based system.
+With a turn-based combat system, the player takes control of characters one at a time, selecting which action for them to take, usually through a menu-based system.
 This allows the player to think about every move and action they make in game ahead of time and make more strategic plays.

 History

 1970s

-Role-playing games since their inception first utilized a turn-based system, this stemmed from their inspiration of pen-and-paper role-playing games like Dungeons & Dragons in which players would take turns on what actions to take and roll to see what would happen.
-The first ever RPG released in 1975, Dungeon, was a text-based game created on a mainframe computer and used turn-based combat.
-Later on, pedit5 would release in the same year and would utilize graphics instead of a text-based adventure.
+The first role-playing video games utilized a turn-based system, which stemmed from their inspiration of pen-and-paper role-playing games like Dungeons & Dragons, in which players would take turns performing actions and rolling to see what would happen.
+Dungeon, the first-ever RPG video game, which released in 1975, was a text-based game created on a mainframe computer and used turn-based combat.
+Later on, pedit5 would release in the same year and would utilize graphics instead of text.
 The game was created at University of Illinois Urbana-Champaign's PLATO computer network and had the player control a character who would explore a dungeon with an overview look.
-Many regard this to be the first true RPG released although that is disputed.
+Many regard this to be the first true RPG released, although this is disputed.
 In 1978, Akalabeth: World of Doom was released for the Apple II and is considered to be the first first-person dungeon crawl RPG.
 Many other small games like this would be released with different ideas being implemented to see how to properly get the role-playing experience to work on computers.